lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 {: .callout}

-Let us first design a rudimentary function testing all groups of a given order and returning a group with an integer average order of its elements as soon as one is found and `fail`, which is a special boolen variable in GAP, otherwise.
+Let us first design a rudimentary function testing all groups of a given order and returning a group whose average order of elements is an integer as soon as one is found and `fail`, which is a special boolen variable in GAP, otherwise.

 ~~~